Mohamed-amir1/Credit-Card-Fraud-Detection/README.md

 ## Conclusion

 This project demonstrates a complete machine learning lifecycle from data preprocessing to deployment.
-It effectively detects fraudulent transactions using optimized thresholding and provides interpretability for real-world decision-making.

-The system is production-ready and can be extended with monitoring, logging, and real-time streaming integrations.
+The model achieved an ROC-AUC score of 0.9963 and maintained highly stable performance across 5-fold cross validation.